-The road is 52.7 mi (84.8 km) long and links Hilo and the junction with Hawaii Route 190 near Waimea.
+The road is 52.7 mi (84.8 km) long and links downtown Hilo and the junction with Hawaii Route 190 near Waimea.
 Two roads intersect Saddle Road close to Puʻu Huluhulu at its crest near mile 28 at 6,632 ft (2,021m) above sea level, the Mauna Loa Observatory Road to the south, and the Mauna Kea Summit Road to the north.

 Is Saddle Road dangerous?